Integration

 Verified LoadStrike fit points

-• Built-in OTEL Collector sink documented on the public site.
+• Built-in OTEL Collector sink documented on the site.

 • Public JSON template for the collector path.